WaseemCloud/Dynamic-web-page---Docker/README.md

 --------------------------------
 # 2) Building Your Container Image:
 --------------------------------
-Now, you should be ready to build our container image.
+Now, you should be ready to build you very first container image.

 # Build Command: